dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/InitialStartup.md

 [https://aws.amazon.com/iam/][2]{: target="_blank"}.

 </div>

+You can change the number of Zeppelin instances available on your cluster, and you can adjust how much Java memory is allocated for the Spark Interpreter in each instance.
+Multiple Zeppelin instances allow multiple users to develop and run notebooks independently.

+You can also add (at an additional cost) our *Machine Learning Manager*) to your cluster by clicking the <span class="CalloutFont">Enable button</span> in the <span class="ConsoleLink">ML Manager</span> section at the bottom of this screen.
+The Splice Machine ML Manager facilitates machine learning development by integrating MLflow, Amazon Sagemaker deployment, additional Machine Learning libraries, and our database together.

-After setting up any access methods, please confirm that you `accept our terms and conditions`, then click the <span class="CalloutFont">Launch</span> button, which will take you to the
+After setting up any options and access methods, please confirm that you `accept our terms and conditions`, then click the <span class="CalloutFont">Launch</span> button, which will take you to the
 <span class="ConsoleLink">Payment</span> screen, unless you've